ryansgot/forsuredbplugin/README.md

-    migrationDirectory = 'app/src/main/assets'                  // The assests directory for your app relative to the working directory of your build appProjectDirectory = 'app'                                 // The base directory for your app relative to the working directory of your build resourcesDirectory = 'app/src/main/resources'               // The directory that will contain META-INF/services so that your plugins can get picked up at runtime fsJsonAdapterFactoryClass = 'my.json.adapter.FactoryClass'  // (optional) A class implementing FSJsonAdapterFactory used to create your own custom Gson object for Doc Store serialization/deserialization
+    migrationDirectory = 'app/src/main/assets'                  // The assests directory for your app relative to the working directory of your build appProjectDirectory = 'app'                                 // The base directory for your app relative to the working directory of your build resourcesDirectory = 'app/src/main/resources'               // The directory that will contain META-INF/services so that your plugins can get picked up at runtime fsSerializerFactoryClass = 'my.json.adapter.FactoryClass'  // (optional) A class implementing FSSerializerFactory used to create your own custom serializer for object document storage dbmsIntegratorClass = 'com.fsryan.forsuredb.sqlitelib.SqlGenerator' // NOT OPTIONAL as of fosuredbplugin 0.4.0 }
-}
 ```

 ## Revisions
+### 0.4.0
+- Added task to properly configure the DBMSIntegrator plugin whenever app is assembled

+### 0.3.2
+- Changed task that configured the FSJsonAdapterFactory plugin to configure the FSSerializerFactory plugin

 ### 0.3.1
 - Added task to properly configure the FSJsonAdapterFactory plugin whenever app is assembled